jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 Locally it works with an automated Vagrant setup and remotely for staging it sets you up with a full fledged WordPress server.
 It also helps you to deploy your WordPress site once you are ready to do so.

-Installing Locally
+Requirements
 ~~~~~~~~~~~~~~~

-Locally you do have to have several `requirements
+Locally there are several `requirements
 <https://roots.io/trellis/docs/installing-trellis/>`_
- to work with Trellis:
+to work with Trellis and to be able to work remotely:

 * Ansible 2.0.2.0
 * Virtualbox >= 4.3.10